NBGamer99/NBGamer99/README.md

 ### Hi There 👋

-I’m a Student at 42intra network who is interested in programming.
-Currently, I am working mainly on C projects.
-Also, I love to work on graphic designs and editing videos.
+I’m a Student at 1337 which is a part of 42network.
+I'm interested in programming, graphic design, and video editing.
+Currently, I am working on C project called "libft".

 Want to know more about me?